junxit/us-congress-bills-111/metadata.md

 - 2010-08-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 506.
 - 2010-08-05 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6976-6977; text as passed Senate: CR S6976)
 - 2010-08-05 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6976-6977; text as passed Senate: CR S6976)
+- 2010-08-06 — Message on Senate action sent to the House.
+- 2010-08-09 — Received in the House.
+- 2010-08-09 — Referred to House Education and Labor
+- 2010-08-09 — Referred to House Energy and Commerce
+- 2010-08-09 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.